Turpins Falls is a large billabong with a high rock wall on three sides. The pool itself is larger than

 can bring your dog: Order the full guide

 Camping is not permitted at Turpins Falls.
-If you are staying overnight in the area you can try
+If you are wanting a weekend away near the falls, accommodation close to the falls includes

 Swimming at Expedition Pass Reservoir